naftali100/sfml-template/README.md

 - set the entry state in game class before the game loop.

 # what's in
-- states.
+- states
-- animation (using texture atlas).
+- animation (using texture atlas)
-- easy resource management.
+- easy resource management
-- particle system (not the most efficient).
+- particle system (not the most efficient)
-- logging with plog, integrate sfml with plog.
+- logging with plog, integrate sfml with plog
-- sfml utilities.
+- sfml utilities
-- imgui.
+- imgui

 # todo
 - quad tree.